Writing to be understood

 The first question we must ask is WHO is your audience?
 The question is not that clear though because who is your audience does not really answer the question.
 The question really should be aimed at what background do your audience possess to allow them to understand the content?

-Are your audience young.
+Is your audience young?
 I am suggesting identifying their age as school age or older?
-Or, conversely are they professional?
-Professional can mean different things to different people.
+Or, conversely, are they professional?
+Professionalism can mean different things to different people.
 The next question you might wish to consider is what type of material is preferred by the reader?